flurinduerst/WPSeed/README.md

 ### General
 * All important files provide a description/version at the top.
 Make sure to read it first.
 * WPSeed creates cache-busting using [gulp-rev](https://www.npmjs.com/package/gulp-rev).
 If you're working locally (using the `.vm` TLD) the non-busted stylesheet (style.min.css) is enqueued, to make sure browsersync runs as expected.
+* WPSeed knows the currently used browser and adds it as a class to the `<html>`-Tag.
+See `compatibility.scss` for details.

 ### Important Files/Folders